-  As mentioned before, white skin is still synonymous with beauty in China, as well as in most Asian countries In China, most facial products have whitening agents included.
+As mentioned before, white skin is still a synonym for beauty in China, as well as in most Asian countries In China, most facial products have whitening agents included.
 In order to please Chinese consumers, you can adapt your products according to these criteria.

 Chinese consumers are increasingly sensitive to environmental issues.
 Due to their culture and the several scandals related to hygiene in China, these kinds of natural products are gaining more and more attention.
 If you are selling organic products, China can be a tremendous opportunity for you to increase your sales.

-The mix of “cosmetics” and “pharmaceutical” is becoming more popular in China because it meets dermatological needs in addition to purely aesthetic needs.
-It accounted for 90 million yuan as of 2020.
+The mix of “cosmetics” and “pharmaceuticals” is becoming more popular in China because it meets dermatological needs in addition to purely aesthetic needs.

 You should also prepare special packages for events such as the Chinese New Year, Mother’s Day, Valentine’s Day, Christmas, and of course, Single’s Day (also known as 11.11).

 Having an official account on social networks is mandatory when implementing your brand in China!
-Be careful, foreign app such as Facebook, Twitter, Instagram, Pinterest etc are not available in China.
+Be careful, foreign apps such as Facebook, Twitter, Instagram, Pinterest, etc are not available in China.
 You will have to use Chinese social media to promote your products and your company.

 Launched in 2003 by the giant Alibaba, Taobao shares some similarities with its brother Tmall.
 However, while Tmall is specifically for the biggest international companies, Taobao is more focused on smaller domestic companies.
 The fees are indeed much less expensive than on Tmall, and the price is also very cheap.